Baking Hermann

 While it’s fine to add a little less (it’ll result in a denser mousse), it’s important not to exceed the suggested amount of water, because the mousse won’t hold its shape.
 So I’d advise to use a digital scale to weigh out exactly how much you’re adding, rather than eyeballing it with a measuring jug.

-There are three things that can do wrong, all of which are easy to fix by melting the chocolate again and making adjustments.
+There are three things that can go wrong, all of which are easy to fix by melting the chocolate again and making adjustments.

-If the mousse becomes too dense at the end, then there’s too much fat and you need to add more water.
+• If the mousse becomes too dense at the end, then there’s too much fat and you need to add more water when melting the chocolate again.

 Storage

-You can store the finished mousse in the refrigerator for 3-4 days.
+You can store the finished chocolate mousse in the refrigerator for 3-4 days.

 As an Amazon Associate I receive a small commission from affiliate links on this page.